-What kind of inventory count should you do?
+What types of inventory counting methods should you use?

 - A full inventory count of all of your equipment.